-Managers in consultation with their teams, are to determine the team's appropriate ratio of work location and remote work time.
+Directors and General Managers, in consultation with their teams, are to determine the team's appropriate ratio of work location and remote work time.
 The following should be considered:

-- Service delivery levels. - The ability of the team to maintain productivity while working remotely. - The need for regular connection and communication. - The team's culture and each team member's work-life balance needs. - Access to technology, such as printers/ scanners/ help desk services.
+- Adherence to the requirements of the NSW Premier's Department Circular C2024-03 NSW Government Sector workplace presence. - Service delivery levels. - The applicable Award - The ability of the team to maintain productivity while working remotely. - The need for regular connection and communication. - The team's culture and each team member's work-life balance needs. - Access to technology, such as printers/ scanners/ help desk services.